-24.1 Observed Linear Dynamical System
+24.1 Observed Linear Dynamical Systems

 In many practical timeseries applications, the data is naturally continuous, particularly for models of the physical environment.
 Our interest here is to develop the theory for carrying out inference and learning for simple continuous-state Markov models.
-The discrete-state Markov models we discussed in chapter (23) are convenient in the sense that any update $p(v_t|v{t-1})$ for discrete v_t , can be considered since for the inference routines, the operations of products and marginalisation of messages are closed for a discrete distribution.
-In the case that v_t is continuous, however, we rely on parameterising the continuous distribution, and note that, in general, product and marginal operations are not closed for a given parametric family of distributions.
-This leads one to consider special classes of continuous distributions and updates so that the operations remain closed.
-Fortunately, a simple and powerful class is at our disposal, namely the linear dynamical system, which we describe below.
+In contrast to discrete-state Markov models, chapter(23), continuous state distributions are not automatically closed under operations such as products and marginalisation.
+To make practical algorithms for which inference and learning can be carried efficiently, we therefore are heavily restricted in the form of the continuous transition $p(v_t|v{t-1})$.
+A simple yet powerful class of such transitions are the linear dynamical systems, which we describe below.

-A deterministic linear dynamical system defines the temporal evolution of a vector \mathbf{v}t according to the discrete-time update equation where \mathbf{A}t is the transition matrix at time t.
-For the case that \mathbf{A}t is invariable through time t, the process is called stationary, and will be the main focus of our discussion.
+A deterministic observed linear dynamical system1 (OLDS) defines the temporal evolution of a vector \mathbf{v}t according to the discrete-time update equation where \mathbf{A}t is the transition matrix at time t.
+For the case that \mathbf{A}t is invariant with t, the process is called stationary.